ravigkl/wifi-hotspot-app/README.md

 ## Setup GitHub for automated deployment when code has been chedked-in into Github (Connect this app to GitHub to enable code diffs and deploys.)

+## Views in Epress using PUG and Bootstrap
+## Tie routes to view using controller
+## Passing Data from controller to view